-• The remote endpoint is for connecting to by clients that are applications on other devices on the home network, including remote Companion Screen applications or applications running on other HbbTV® terminal devices.
+- The local endpoint is for connecting to by clients that are HbbTV[®] applications on the terminal. - The remote endpoint is for connecting to by clients that are applications on other devices on the home network, including remote Companion Screen applications or applications running on other HbbTV[®] terminal devices.

-HbbTV® applications only connect to the local service endpoint of the terminal on which they are running, or to a remote service endpoint of a different terminal on the same home network.
-Companion Screen applications and applications on other HbbTV® terminals only connect to the remote service endpoint of any terminal.
+$HbbTV^{\textcircled{R}}$ applications only connect to the local service endpoint of the terminal on which they are running, or to a remote service endpoint of a different terminal on the same home network.
+Companion Screen applications and applications on other $HbbTV^{\textcircled{R}}$ terminals only connect to the remote service endpoint of any terminal.